WorstLuck/coronaVirus/README.md

 # What is this website?
-With the current unfolding world events I decided to use some numerical techniques I learned to simulate simple dynamics to model the spread of the Coronavirus disease.
+With the current and unfortunately unfolding world events I decided to simulate simple dynamics to model the spread of the Coronavirus disease.

 This is essentially a live API where you can play around with the input parameters to simulate the spread of an epidemic like the Corona Virus disease.
 Each time a parameter is adjusted an SIR model for the evolution of the virus re-simulates and provides visual feedback on an SIR graph as well as (for now) provides expected peak infections and the time at which they take before they occur in days.